 Watch this video and find out what is a sustainable development from United Nations:

-Sustainability is all about the interaction between human, society, and environment.
+Sustainability is all about the interaction between humans, society, and the environment.
 It is about us, our children, our grandchildren, and the world we will leave them.

 Can you now define what sustainability is?
 Do you practice sustainability in your life?
 Share your insights in the comments sections below.